hlmeS/miao-robotics/index.md

 What do you think we mean by coding with loops?
 What kind of programming loops have you heard of so far?

 ### While Loop
 The first loop that we will look at is the while lop.
 A while loop allows you to run a set of instructions while some condition is met.
 You can apply this type of logic to many situations in your personal life too.
-For example, `while you're learning programming, you have to be very patient and pay attention to every little comma, semicolon, and parentheses`, `while driving, you are not allowed to use a phone`.
+For example, `while you're learning programming, you have to be very patient and pay attention to every little comma, semicolon, and parentheses`, or as you know, `while driving, you are not allowed to text on a phone`.

 In programming, we can apply the same idea.
-For example, while some variable is less than 14 (`while (pin < 14)`), turn pin on (`digitalWrite(pin, HIGH)`).
-Then we just need make sure to update out pin variable in the loop by 1 (`pin = pin + 1` or `pin += 1`).
-In the code below, you can see how the `void setup()` loop and the main loop because so much easier to type.
+For example, while some pin variable is less than 14 (`while (pin < 14)`), turn pin on (`digitalWrite(pin, HIGH)`).
+Then we just need make sure to update our pin variable in the loop by 1 (`pin = pin + 1` or `pin += 1`).
+In the code below, you can see how the `void setup()` loop and the `void loop()` loop become so much easier to type.

 **Make sure to change the code to also do the following:**
 - Turn one led on an doff at a time starting at pin 2 and going up to pin 14